LaboratoryOpticsBiosciences/bioimageloader/README.md

 ## Contact
-I am open to any suggestions and discussions.
-Contact me through github or email.
+I am open to any feedbacks, suggestions, and discussions.
+Reach out to me by github or email.

 Seongbin Lim
 - Homepage: https://sbinnee.github.io/